hosch3n/msmap/README.md

 ```

 If an encryption encoder is used in WsFilter, the password needs to be the same as the path (eg `/passwd`)

+`gist/java/container/jdk/javax.py` with `lib/servlet-api.jar` can be replaced depending on the target container.

 `pip3 install pyperclip` to support automatic copying to clipboard.